XiaoMi/themis/readme.md

 ## Future Works

 1. Optimize the write performance for single-row transaction.
 The persistent lock is not needed to write to HLog for single-row transaction.
 2. Optimize the memory usage of RegionServer.
-Persistent locks of committed transactions could be removed from memory so that only need to keep persistent locks of un-committed transactions in memory.
+Persistent locks of committed transactions should be removed from memory so that only need to keep persistent locks of un-committed transactions in memory.
 3. Create themis-needed family and set attributes automactically when user creates a table for themis.
 4. A normal way to clear expired data for thmeis.
 5. When reading from a transaction, merge the the local mutation of the transaction with committed transactions from server-side.